pvcraven/web-development-class/source/semester_2/08_db_connections/managing_database_connections.rst

 .. figure:: directory_setup.png

-    How the directorie tree should look
+    How the directory tree should look

 Here is an example of what it should look like.
 Update the file below with your server name and password.
 For example, my url looks like: